-“We are a learning organization,” Pierre Guillaume Wielezynski, Deputy Director of DT Services for the World Food Programme, says of how a transformational data program has modernized and changed the United Nations organization.
+“We are a learning organisation,” Pierre Guillaume Wielezynski, Deputy Director of DT Services for the World Food Programme, says of how a transformational data programme has modernised and changed the United Nations organisation.
 During the global Covid-19 pandemic lockdowns, the World Food Programme became the world’s most important medical supplier; the success of its operations lies, in part, in the data strategy Wielezynski and his team enabled with partners, including Tableau.

 “Everyone agrees Covid was the great digital accelerator, and we were no exception.
 We used data to inform the global response to Covid-19,” Wielezynski says from Kenya, where he is based.
 “We have seen how critical the difference it makes is, both for ourselves and those we are responding to."

-Wielezynski says it was crucial that the organization got “the data right, to make sure that we were accountable, data driven and efficient in our response”.
+Wielezynski says it was crucial that the organisation got “the data right, to make sure that we were accountable, data driven and efficient in our response”.

-“Our long-standing relationship with Tableau meant we were able to spin up a number of workbooks and dashboards that showed different facets to the response for colleagues that were managing the response,” he says of how visualization helped those leading, and at the frontline.
-“We realized how powerful it would be to expose that data to the different partners too.”
-With Tableau dashboards as part of the newly launched service marketplace, organizations such as Unicef and UNHCR - two partner humanitarian organizations within the United Nations - were able to track their orders with the World Food Programme.
+“Our long-standing relationship with Tableau meant we were able to spin up a number of workbooks and dashboards that showed different facets to the response for colleagues that were managing the response,” he says of how visualisation helped those leading, and at the frontline.
+“We realised how powerful it would be to expose that data to the different partners too.”
+With Tableau dashboards as part of the newly launched service marketplace, organisations such as Unicef and UNHCR - two partner humanitarian organisations within the United Nations - were able to track their orders with the World Food Programme.
 “We built a lot of confidence and a lot of transparency.
 FedEx and DHL have been doing this for years.
-We have lost just one small package, and the data really helped us up our game,” Wielezynski says
+We have lost just one small package, and the data really helped us up our game,” Wielezynski says.

 “In any emergency, communications is really critical,” he says, adding that the Tableau dashboards and communications were focused on the end-user, something the CIO says is vital for effective storytelling with data.
 “There’s a world of difference between showing a budget or cost in an Excel file or through an architected data story.
 It makes a big difference.
 Data tells a story, whether, for a partner or a donor; it shows the power of context.

 The private sector has focused on the need to “pivot” and change operating models in the face of digital change in recent years.
-Covid-19 demonstrated that the public sector, as well as international humanitarian organizations, can also enact a major pivot and move from a global food supplier to medical aid logistics.
-A common thread between the public sector, humanitarian organizations, and the business world is the need for data to tell the story that stakeholders need to be aware of.
-Whether customer, donor, clinician, councilor or sales director, data visualizes the challenges and opportunities.
+Covid-19 demonstrated that the public sector, as well as international humanitarian organisations, can also enact a major pivot and move from a global food supplier to medical aid logistics.
+A common thread between the public sector, humanitarian organisations, and the business world is the need for data to tell the story that stakeholders need to be aware of.
+Whether customer, donor, clinician, councillor or sales director, data visualises the challenges and opportunities.